Concurrent Enrollment (CE)

 Procedure and Deadlines for Concurrent Enrollment Classes

-Please complete the following checklist each semester, and observe the important dates and deadlines in the table below.
+Please complete the following CHECKLIST EACH SEMESTER, and observe the important dates and deadlines in the table below.

 - Contact your School Counselor - Your counselor can share information about the Concurrent Enrollment Program that allows students in 11th and 12th grade to concurrently enroll in post-secondary courses (highly qualified 9th and 10th graders will be considered for acceptance pending an eligibility review).
 If you are a returning CE student, you may reach out to Mr. Sardinia by email.
 If you are new to CE, you MUST sign up for a time to meet with him.